RaviTriv/cpu-memory-optimizations/README.md

 # cpu-memory-optimizations
-cpu cores fast, memory bottleneck
+Today cpu cores are very fast access to memory bottleneck is a common bottleneck.
+Below are a few techniques that can be used to optimize performance.

+### Write Combining

+### Bypassing Cache

+### Fitting into Cache Lines

 out of order execution

-write combining

 bypassing cache